Skip to Main Content

 Cheapest car insurance in Pennsylvania for minimum coverage

 Like most states, Pennsylvania has certain requirements for minimum coverage, and your policy needs to meet these requirements for you to drive legally in the state.
-Pennsylvania's requirements include liability only, along with personal injury protection coverage.
-Bankrate's research showed that Donegal, a regional insurer that was founded in Pennsylvania, offered the lowest average rates for minimum coverage.
+Pennsylvania's requirements include liability coverage, along with personal injury protection (PIP) coverage.
+Bankrate's research showed that Atlantic States offers some of the lowest average rates for minimum coverage.

 Donegal